Developer Guide

 a.

-from the main workspace (To view notes, executeview
+viewfrom the main workspace (To view notes, executeviewfrom the note workspace)

 D.14: Delete Note